 414 Highland Ave.

-Freshly baked bread, bruschetta, pizza, and cannoli await you at this Italian market and restaurant, opened in December 2014.
-Pepe’s has the old Italian neighborhood feel, with authentic home-cooked dishes like gnocchi, meatballs, and chicken parmigiana, and an impressive selection of Italian cheeses and charcuterie, breads, and Italian desserts.
-The personable staff makes an effort to get to know customers, and you’ll find regulars chatting in Italian.
+Fresh-baked bread, bruschetta, pizza, and cannoli await at this Italian market and restaurant, with its old Italian neighborhood feel and authentic home-cooked dishes like gnocchi, meatballs, and eggplant parmigiana, and an impressive selection of Italian cheeses, charcuterie, and Italian desserts.
+The personable staff makes an effort to know customers, and you’ll find regulars chatting in Italian.
 Grab a seat on the patio in good weather for some fresh air and people-watching.
-Pepe’s plans to offer bread-making classes in the near future.
+Pepe’s also offers bread-, pizza-, and gnocchi-making classes.

 Mike’s Food and Spirits